hemel1212/dream-filter-travel/README.md

-# 🧳 Travel Management System
+# 🧳 Dream Filter Travel

 A full-stack **Travel Booking & Management** system built with **Flutter** (frontend) and **Spring Boot** (backend).
 This project allows customers to explore travel packages, book transportation and hotels, and manage their bookings.
 Admins can manage resources and monitor customer activity via a clean interface.